Prashant-gitRepo/Ansible_project/README - 2.md

 ---

-### 3. 🧾 Update the host file or create if not present
+### 3. 🧾 Update the Ansible Hosts File (or create it if it doesn't exist)
+Open or create the hosts file:
 ```bash
 sudo vi /etc/ansible/hosts
 ```

-Add the following:
+Add your server IP addresses:

 ```ini
 [servers]